-The Train Operating Companies, and Chris Grayling may have tried to pin this on Network Rail but the truth is that a publicly owned and unified service would have taken steps to address the lack of drivers, plan infrastructure development, and avoid the cancellations.
+The Train Operating Companies and Chris Grayling may have tried to pin this on Network Rail, but the truth is that a publicly owned and unified service would have taken steps to address the lack of drivers, plan infrastructure development, and avoid the cancellations.

 The current crisis is the result of a whole new timetable with new routes being introduced across very busy lines before there were sufficient drivers trained to support them.

-Unfortunately, some members of the public have been taking it out on the staff who have been working their hardest to keep the system running while becoming the face of a system failure they were powerless to prevent.
+Unfortunately, some members of the public have been taking it out on staff who have been working their hardest to keep a system running whose failure they were powerless to prevent.

-Under a system where track and train were unified under a single guiding mind, that authority would have been in a position to ensure sufficient driver cover was available to facilitate training on new routes, that the introduction of the new timetable and routes aligned better with training new drivers, or that the impact of delays to electrification were communicated across the system so every part could plan effectively.
+Under a system where track and train were unified under a single authority, that authority would have been in a position to ensure sufficient driver cover was available to facilitate training on new routes, that the introduction of the new timetable and routes aligned better with training new drivers, and that the impact of delays to electrification were communicated across the system so every part could plan effectively.

 So wherever the DfT, GTR, Northern Rail or anyone else attempts to place the blame remember that the real fault lies with privatisation that fragmented the system in the first place.